MutLeaks/XXV-RATE-CFB/README.md

 ### Disclaimer

 * These tools rely on access to cfb.fan datasets and infrastructure.
-Mut.gg and Cfb.fan are wonderful community resources, You can support them directly by going #pro if you can.
+Mut.gg and Cfb.fan are wonderful community resources, You can support them directly by going #pro if you can -> https://www.mut.gg/pro/.
 In the event similar features are ever added directly to partner sites, this tool will be immediatly discontinued.

 ### Description